 Time in Force applies to all limit orders, allowing traders to specify how long their limit order remains active.
-There are three options for Time in Force; GoodTillCancel, ImmediateOrCancel, and FillOrKill.
+There are two options for Time in Force when trading perpetuals; GoodTillCancel and ImmediateOrCancel.

 The order panel shows the Time in Force options at the lower right-hand side.
 Click on the blue arrow to select your option.